hachther/mesomb-for-woocommerce/readme.txt

 == Description ==
 MeSomb WooCommerce is a fast and easy way to integrate mobile payment (Mobile Money Orange Money, Airtel Money) in your Woo Commerce shop.

-This will help your add the mobile payment on your shop by relying on MeSomb services which is currently available in Cameroun and Niger.
+This will help your add the mobile payment on your shop by relying on MeSomb services which is currently available in Cameroon and Niger.

 == Installation ==
 1. First you must register your service on MeSomb and create API access Key: [follow this tutorial](https://mesomb.hachther.com/en/blog/tutorials/how-to-register-your-service-on-mesomb/)